Semi-empirical quantum chemistry method

 Semi-empirical quantum chemistry methods are based on the Hartree–Fock formalism, but make many approximations and obtain some parameters from empirical data.
 They are very important in computational chemistry for treating large molecules where the full Hartree–Fock method without the approximations is too expensive.
 The use of empirical parameters appears to allow some inclusion of electron correlation effects into the methods.

 Within the framework of Hartree–Fock calculations, some pieces of information (such as two-electron integrals) are sometimes approximated or completely omitted.
 In order to correct for this loss, semi-empirical methods are parametrized, that is their results are fitted by a set of parameters, normally in such a way as to produce results that best agree with experimental data, but sometimes to agree with ab initio results.

 Type of simplifications used

 Semi-empirical methods follow what are often called empirical methods where the two-electron part of the Hamiltonian is not explicitly included.
 For π-electron systems, this was the Hückel method proposed by Erich Hückel.
 For all valence electron systems, the extended Hückel method was proposed by Roald Hoffmann.

 Semi-empirical calculations are much faster than their ab initio counterparts, mostly due to the use of the zero differential overlap approximation.
 Their results, however, can be very wrong if the molecule being computed is not similar enough to the molecules in the database used to parametrize the method.

 Preferred application domains

-Empirical research is a way of gaining knowledge by means of direct and indirect observation or experience.